RellyRell/pdsnd_github/README.md

 - chicago.csv

 ## Project Review
 This project was an excellent practice in exploring the data analytics field through python.

-### Date created
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title

-### Description
-Describe what your project is about and what it does

-### Files used
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.